Benchmarks

 A benchmark description document of 1-2 pages, written in the style of the IEEE Proceedings style, describing the source and generation of the instances, must be submitted with each benchmark family.
 The benchmark descriptions will be made available similarly as the solver descriptions (see general rules).Benchmark Format

 The benchmark file can start with comment lines, i.e. lines beginning with the character c.
 After the comments, there is the line p cnf nbvar nbclauses that indicates that the instance is in CNF format, where nbvar is the exact number of variables appearing in the file, and nbclauses is the exact number of clauses contained in the file.
 Then the clauses follow.
 Each clause is a sequence of distinct non-null numbers between -nbvar and nbvar ending with 0 on the same line.
-A clause must not contain the opposite literals i and -i simultaneously.
 Positive numbers denote the corresponding variables.
-Negative numbers denote the negations of the corresponding variables.Benchmark Selection
+Negative numbers denote the negations of the corresponding variables.Benchmark Sanitization